obviux/laradock/DOCUMENTATION/content/documentation/index.md

 docker-compose up -d redis
 ```

-> To execute redis commands, enter the redis container first `docker-compose exec redis bash` then enter the `redis-cli`.

 2 - Open your Laravel's `.env` file and set the `REDIS_HOST` to `redis`

 ```env
 REDIS_HOST=redis
 ```

-If you're using Laravel, and you don't find the `REDIS_HOST` variable in your `.env` file.
+If you don't find the `REDIS_HOST` variable in your `.env` file.
 Go to the database configuration file `config/database.php` and replace the default `127.0.0.1` IP with `redis` for Redis like this:

 ```php
 'redis' => [